robbestad/react-breadcrumbs/README.md

 in your routes for every route.
 It will use the displayName parameter for the Breadcrumb link.

+## Styling

+The breadcrumbs are set up with the class name "breadcrumbs".

 [1]: https://facebook.github.io/react
 [2]: http://opensourceprojects.robbestad.com/
 [3]: https://github.com/svenanders/react-breadcrumbs/issues/1